Slicer/Slicer/Docs/user_guide/modules/screencapture.md

 - **Forward-backward:** After generating images by animating in forward direction, adds animation in reverse direction as well.
 It removes the "jump" at the end of the animation when it is played repeatedly in a loop.
 - **Repeat:** Repeat the entire animation the specified number of times.
 It is useful for making animations longer (e.g., for uploading to YouTube).
 - **ffmpeg executable:** Path to ffmpeg executable.
-Requires download and installation of [ffmpeg](##setting-up-ffmpeg).
-Only needed if video export is selected.
+Only used if video export is selected.
+Requires installation of [ffmpeg video encoder](#setting-up-ffmpeg).
 - **Video extra options:** Options for ffmpeg that controls video format and quality.
-Only needed if video export is selected.
+Only used if video export is selected.
   - These parameters are already specified by the module and therefore should not be included in the extra options: `-i (input files) -y (overwrite without asking) -r (frame rate) -start_number`.
   - Information about available options:
     - https://trac.ffmpeg.org/wiki/Encode/H.264